pjvds/goworkshop/README.md

 * Try to build the code without changing it.
 * Try to assign the error result to a variable as well and retry to build it.
 * Handle the error value if it is not nil, by printing it to the console.

+## Concurrent Prime Generator

+Its time to take all you learned in practise and try to complete this single goals:

+* Creating a prime generator that can create all of the primes below 2 million, in less than a minute.

+Hints:

+Set the environment variable `GOMAXPROCS` to the number of cores in your machine to execute the go routines in parallel.